Intobirds recently spent time flying with a beautiful male Red-tailed Hawk named Theron.

 Betsy looks at the last piece of bait on her glove and jokes, “This goes in the things we do for love category.”

 “He’ll do this all day.
 He loves the lure (full meal) when he sees it.”

-Luckily, Theron didn’t have his lure yet, and Christine uses this as an enticement to come out of the tree.
+Luckily, Theron didn’t have his lure yet, so Christine uses this as an enticement to coax him out of the tree.